CalvinNeo/CFortranTranslator/README.md

 ## fortran 77 standard support
 ### fixed form
-> 3.3.2 Fixed source form
-In fixed source form, there are restrictions on where a statement may appear within a line.
-If a source line contains only default kind characters, it must contain exactly 72 characters; otherwise, its maximum number of characters is processor dependent.
-Except in a character context, blanks are insignificant and may be used freely throughout the program.

-> 3.3.2.1 Fixed form commentary
-The character "!" initiates a comment except when it appears within a character context or in character position 6.
-The comment extends to the end of the line.
-If the first nonblank character on a line is an "!" in any character position other than character position 6, the line is a comment line.
-Lines beginning with a "C" or "*" in character position 1 and lines containing only blanks are also comments.
-Comments may appear anywhere within a program unit and may precede the first statement of the program unit.
-Comments have no effect on the interpretation of the program unit.

-> 3.3.2.2 Fixed form statement separation
-The character ";" separates statements, or partial statements, on a single source line except when it appears in a character context or in a comment.
-If a ";" separator is followed by zero or more blanks and one or more ";" separators, the sequence from the first ";" to the last, inclusive, is interpreted as a single ";" separator.
-A ";" separator that is the last nonblank character on a line, or the last nonblank character ahead of commentary, is ignored.

-> 3.3.2.3 Fixed form statement continuation
-Except within commentary, character position 6 is used to indicate continuation.
-If character position 6 contains a blank or zero, this line is the initial line of a new statement which begins in character position 7.
-If character position 6 contains any character other than blank or zero, character positions 7-72 of this line constitute a continuation of the preceding noncomment line.
-Note that an "!" or ";" in character position 6 indicates a continuation of the preceding noncomment line.
-Comment lines cannot be continued.
-Comment lines may occur within a continued statement.
-In order to support some old fortran codes, a tab `'\t'` at the beginning of one line is also treated as the 5 characters indent

 ### implicit

-> 5.3 IMPLICIT statement
-> In a scoping unit, an IMPLICIT statement specifies a type, and possibly type parameters, for all implicitly typed data entities whose names begin with one of the letters specified in the statement.
-Alternatively, it may indicate that no implicit typing rules are to apply in a particular scoping unit.

-> In each scoping unit, there is a mapping, which may be null, between each of the letters A, B, ..., Z and a type (and type parameters).
-An IMPLICIT statement specifies the mapping for the letters in its letter-spec-list.
-IMPLICIT NONE specifies the null mapping for all the letters.
-If a mapping is not specified for a letter, the default for a program unit or an interface body is default integer if the letter is I, J, ..., or N and default real otherwise, and the default for an internal or module procedure is the mapping in the host scoping unit.

-> Any data entity that is not explicitly declared by a type declaration statement, is not an intrinsic function, and is not made accessible by use association or host association is declared implicitly to be of the type (and type parameters) mapped from the first letter of its name, provided the mapping is not null.
-Note that the mapping can be to a derived type that is inaccessible in the local scope if the derived type is accessible to the host scope.
-The data entity is treated as if it were declared in an explicit type declaration in the outermost scoping unit in which it appears.
-An explicit type specification in a FUNCTION statement overrides an IMPLICIT statement for the name of that function subprogram.

 #### implicit parameters table
 Not all parameters in a `paramtable` need to be declared explicitly in the function body, if the parameter